fidelity/kraan/docs/dev-guide.md

     '--no-kraan' do not deploy the Kraan runtime container to the target cluster.
 Useful when running controller out of cluster.
     '--no-gitops' do not deploy the gitops system components to the target cluster.
 Useful if components are already installed"
     '--no-testdata' do not deploy addons layers and source controller custom resources to the target cluster.
+    '--integration-testdata' add testdata required by integration tests to the target cluster.
     '--git-user' set (or override) the GIT_USER environment variables.
     '--git-token' set (or override) the GIT_CREDENTIALS environment variables.
     '--git-url' set the URL for the git repository from which Kraan should pull AddonsLayer configs.
     '--toolkit' to generate GitOps toolkit components.
     '--debug' for verbose output.
     '--dry-run' to generate yaml but not deploy to cluster.
 This option will retain temporary work directory.

 ## Testing